25 Best Things to Do in Hayward, WI

-Deerfoot Lodge and Resort offers luxury accommodation and a delightful glimpse into the rest of the city.
+Deerfoot Lodge and Resort offers luxury accommodations and a delightful glimpse into the rest of the city.

 It is strategically situated on the Chippewa (Lake) Flowage, offering scenic water views from every part of the resort.

-Guests have access to the private beach, providing them the luxurious opportunity of enjoying the sun and the sand in solitude.
+Guests have access to the private beach, providing them with the luxurious opportunity of enjoying the sun and the sand.

 Hayward is on every seasoned camper’s wish list, and the resort caters to this crowd with multiple campfire pits.

-Guests can also rent a boat from the resort and partake in some lakeside fishing.
+Guests can also rent a boat from the resort and partake in lakeside fishing.

-If you are the kind to prefer living in your RV so you can get the best out of nature, head to Hayward KOA.
+If you prefer living in your RV to get the best out of nature, head to Hayward KOA Holiday.

-Camping and Hayward are often synonymous, and this well-equipped campground is sure to prove it.
+Camping and Hayward are often synonymous, and this well-equipped campground will prove it.

-The ground has its own community camping kitchen, so delicious food is always available after an enjoyable round of early morning fishing.
+This place has its community camping kitchen, so delicious food is always available after an enjoyable round of early morning fishing.

 It also has impressive attractions for adults, with mini-golf, an inflatable movie screen, and plenty of kayaking and canoeing opportunities.